Unboxed-Software/solana-course/content/transfer-hook.md

 // Order of accounts matters for this struct.
 // The first 4 accounts are the accounts required for token transfer (source, mint, destination, owner)
 // Remaining accounts are the extra accounts required from the ExtraAccountMetaList account
-// These accounts are provided via CPI to this program from the Token Extension program
+// These accounts are provided via CPI to this program from the Token Extensions Program
 #[derive(Accounts)]
 pub struct TransferHook<'info> {
   #[account(token::mint = mint, token::authority = owner)]